Camping Food Ideas – No Refrigeration Required!

 Bring pre-cooked bacon and pair it with a powdered egg.

-Tortillas make a filling and versatile lunch that pair well with many other non-refrigerated foods.
-Mix and match any of the meats and veggies on our list to turn your tortillas into a healthy and satisfying launch.
+Tortillas make a filling and versatile lunch that pairs well with many other non-refrigerated foods.
+Mix and match any of the meats and veggies on our list to turn your tortillas into a healthy and satisfying lunch.

 tortillas